 The osteopathic physician must:

-- perform a clinically appropriate physical examination including evaluation of each of the body areas (head, neck, chest, abdomen, genitalia/groin/buttocks, back/spine, and upper and lower extremities) and organ and body systems (constitutional; cardiovascular; ears, nose, mouth, and throat; eyes; genitourinary–female and male; hematologic/lymphatic/immunologic; musculoskeletal; neurologic; psychiatric; respiratory; and skin).
+- perform a complete physical examination including evaluation of each of the body areas (head, neck, chest, abdomen, genitalia/groin/buttocks, back/spine, and upper and lower extremities) and organ and body systems (constitutional; cardiovascular; ears, nose, mouth, and throat; eyes; genitourinary; hematologic/lymphatic/immunologic; musculoskeletal; neurologic; psychiatric; respiratory; and skin).

 - perform an osteopathic structural examination and OMT.

-- employ hand hygiene practices, universal precautions, and medical aseptic technique to minimize nosocomial infections.
+- employ effective hygiene practices, universal precautions, and medical aseptic technique to minimize the risk of infectious transmissions.

 DEFINITION

-The osteopathic physician must provide diagnostic information; develop a safe, evidence-based, cost-effective, equitable, patient-centered care plan; and use all ethical and appropriate options for the goal of relieving the patient’s physical and psychological distress.
-Within the context of evidence-based and cost-effective care, the osteopathic physician must assess the patient’s motivation, willingness, and ability to cooperate with the diagnostic and therapeutic plan.
+The osteopathic physician must provide diagnostic information; develop a safe, evidence-based, cost-effective, equitable, person-centered care plan; and use all ethical and appropriate options for the goal of relieving physical and psychological distress.
+Within the context of evidence-based and cost-effective care, the osteopathic physician must assess the patient’s motivation, willingness, and resources to implement and adhere to the diagnostic and therapeutic plan.

 MEASURED OUTCOMES